Never Close Our Eyes: Critical reception

 Contessa Gayles of AOL Music Blog called the song an "infectious dance track", while TJ of NeomLimelight called Lambert's vocals "impeccable".
 Writing for the MTV Buzzworthy blog, Jenna Rubenstein gave the song a positive review, writing: "Set to a pop-rooted dance beat, Adam's rock-tinged pipes carry the entire song as he sings about staying awake 24/7 to enjoy the hell out of his life."
-Robbie Daw of Idolator wrote that "while the song boasts the slickest pop production since 'Moves Like Jagger', the selling point is, as usual, Adam's angelic rocker vocals, which soar above and loop through the melody with ease."
 Joe Lynch of Fuse referred to the song as "magnificently theatrical," while writing that "'Never Close Our Eyes' is a satisfying negotiation between an electro-pop banger and romantic anthem.
 It's the kind of song that's tailored both for the dance floor and at home/in the car sing-alongs."

 Jody Rosen of Rolling Stone gave the song three out of five stars, writing, "'Never Close Our Eyes' is that calculated – right down to the lyric, which aims for the same party-at-the-edge-of-doom vibe as recent smashes like 'I Gotta Feeling' and 'Till the World Ends' [...]
 The magnificence of his strident vocals defies all formulas and precepts, mathematical and otherwise."
 DJ Ron Slomowicz of About.com praised his voice, writing: "His voice carries a lot of strength, and when he hits the falsetto in 'Never Close Our Eyes', we are once again reminded of how well he handled those upper registers on his debut album."
 A negative review came from Katharine St. Asaph of Pop Dust, who wrote that "The prechorus, in particular, sounds like nobody could decide whether it called for a dubstep breakdown, spot of synth claps or Travie McCoy interjecting with his acoustic guitar."
 However she realized that "the problem's not him, it's the material–which is particularly baffling, considering there are at least five better singles on this thing.
 One of them is right after this."

 The song was listed at number ten on Pop Crushs top 10 songs of the year so far.